 Kris’ nonprofit experience includes serving as a trustee for a Seattle historical society and a World Affairs Council affiliate.
 “I’m passionate about preserving cultural history and connecting people in the present — both particular strengths for Irish and Irish-Americans!
 I enjoy exploring ways in which Irish Network Seattle can entertain, inform, and connect people.”

-Colin is from the village of Termonfeckin near Drogheda in Co.
+A former Board member, Colin is from the village of Termonfeckin near Drogheda in Co.
 Louth.
 He moved to the Pacific Northwest from San Francisco in the summer of 2015 along with his wife Katie, who is a Redmond native, Seahawk, Sounder, Mariner and Husky!
 They now live in Bellevue with their Bernedoodle… Bell!